 Solo Travel in Namibia

-Namibia is so safe for solos.
+Namibia is a safe country for solos.
+That's why we've given it 3 out of 5 stars.
 People are relatively friendly and although some of the cities have an ‘out of town’ feel they are perfectly safe.
 The only dangers here are from wild animals and scorpions or running out of water in the desert.

 If you decide to self drive through the country make sure you stock up on gas, food and water and have emergency contacts in case you break down as distances are vast.